tilt-dev/company/product-development/README.md

 ## Design process
 There is a light-weight design process where design work is tracked in Clubhouse stories, in a [separate Clubhouse project / workflow](https://app.clubhouse.io/windmill/stories/space/4524/everything).
 Victor and Han manage this work.
 In particular, they ensure that design work necessary for important changes (e.g. product changes) happen ahead of implemention work.

+Sascha is responsible for moving design work along and producing final visuals for Victor to scope into implementation work.
+Sascha is responsible for asking Victor for clarifications, reviewing work, and setting up calls with Victor to facilitate collaboration.
+Victor is responsible for bringing in other stakeholders for additional discussion as necessary.